Santiago Genovés

-Santiago Genovés Tarazaga (31 December 1923 – 5 September 2013) was a Spanish-born Mexican anthropologist who was affiliated with the National Autonomous University of Mexico.
-He designed the 1973 "Peace Project" experiment, in which he and ten other people (four men and six women) aimed to sail on the Acali raft from the Canary Islands to Mexico.
+Santiago Genovés Tarazaga (31 December 1923 – 5 September 2013) was a Spanish-born Mexican anthropologist affiliated with the National Autonomous University of Mexico (UNAM).
+He is best remembered for the 1973 "Peace Project" experiment that he designed, in which he and ten other people (four men and six women) aimed to sail on the Acali raft from the Canary Islands, a Spanish archipelago in Africa, to Cozumel island, Mexico.
 He hoped that this experiment would shed light on the causes of violence in humans and on how it could be prevented.
 The 101-day experiment, frequently dubbed the "Sex Raft" by the media, was the subject of the 2018 documentary film The Raft, by Marcus Lindeen.

+Prior to the "Peace Project", Genovés had been part of the Thor Heyerdahl Ra expedition.

+While Genovés remains a fascination for some, one of the strongest criticisms of him is that his actual scientific work was nearly worthless.
+On the "Raft" study, he directly forced the variables into unnatural situations, showed extreme aggression, anger and a strong hatred of women having any authority whatsoever and was viewed as having an unstable, unsafe and worrying potential for violent or anti-social action, with a discussion openly of if they needed to create a plan of how to kill him if he threatened the groups safety.
+He went in to the study with an outcome he not only wanted but practically demanded happen, which is already a complete failure of the scientific method, and became very agitated when he couldn't get it to happen.
+Once he realized how he destroyed the experiment and was the only one being aggressive, he also turned to sulking by himself the rest of the trip.
+Other faculty said, very correctly, that this was drawing negative attention to the University as it was a bizarre study of dubious value that, with its insistence on zero privacy so young women could be watched as they used a standing toilet and the subjects were intentionally asked to have sex made the university look like it catered to sexual predators.

 He was also one of the researchers who originated, co-authored and signed the Seville Statement on Violence in 1986.

-Prior to the "Peace Project", Genovés had been part of the Thor Heyerdahl Ra expedition.